Fibrations by Lagrangian tori for maximal Calabi-Yau degenerations and beyond: The A'Campo space and its smooth structures

 \section{The A'Campo space and its \texorpdfstring{$\cC^{\infty}$}{smooth} structures}

-Let $f\colon X\to \C$ be as in the beginning of Section \ref{sec:prelim}, i.e.\ $f$ is a holomorphic function whose unique singular fiber $D\de f^{-1}(0)$ is snc; and $f|_{X\setminus D}\colon X\setminus D\to \D_{\delta}^{*}$ is a submersion.
-In \cite[\sec 3]{FdBP_Zariski}, we introduced the A'Campo space $A$ of $f$, which fits into the diagram~(\ref{eq:acampodiagram}).
-In particular, it allows to extend the monodromy of $f$ to \enquote{radius zero}, i.e.\ to the monodromy of the restriction $f|_{\d A}\colon \d A \to \d \C_{\log}$.
-The above radius-zero monodromy has simpler dynamical properties than the natural one at positive radius, see Proposition 7.2 loc.\ cit.
-Most importantly, it is induced by a symplectic connection with respect to a certain fiberwise symplectic form $\omega_{A}^{\epsilon}$.
-Our aim is to improve this form so that it becomes fiberwise \emph{K\"ahler} at positive radius.
+Let $f\colon X\to \C$ be as in the beginning of Section \ref{sec:prelim}, i.e., $f$ is a holomorphic function whose unique singular fiber $D\de f^{-1}(0)$ is snc; and $f|_{X\setminus D}\colon X\setminus D\to \D_{\delta}^{*}$ is a submersion.
+In \cite{A'Campo}, A'Campo introduced a topological space $A$ which fits into diagram~(\ref{eq:AX-diagram-intro}), hence allows to extend the monodromy of $f$ to \enquote{radius zero}, i.e., to the monodromy of the restriction $f|_{\d A}\colon \d A \to \d \C_{\log}$.
+This radius-zero monodromy has simpler dynamical properties than the natural one at positive radius.
+In \cite{FdBP_Zariski}, we upgraded the construction of $A$ to the $\cC^{\infty}$ category, and endowed it with a fiberwise symplectic form $\omega_{A}^{\epsilon}$ such that the radius-zero monodromy is induced by its associated symplectic connection.
+Our aim is to further improve this construction so that $\omega_{A}^{\epsilon}$ becomes fiberwise \emph{K\"ahler} at positive radius.